RetroCharting

 Market Value & Price Range: Pirates

-Discover the current market value and price comparison for Pirates on Nintendo NES Console.
-The current price guide for this title is around $50.00 for a Complete (CIB) copy.
-Check our price comparator below to find the best deal among live marketplace listings.
+The current price guide for this title is around $19.14 for a Complete (CIB) copy.
+For serious collectors, a brand new / sealed copy is valued at approximately $194.69.
 This strategy title published by Ultra Games remains a staple for any Nintendo NES Console library.

 Buying Guide & Authenticity